 What are the symptoms?

 RSV typically resembles a cold with congestion, dry cough, low-grade fever, sore throat, sneezing, and a headache.
-In more severe cases, RSV develops into pneumonia or bronchiolitis, which includes additional symptoms of fever, severe cough, wheezing, rapid and difficult breathing.
+In more severe cases, RSV develops into pneumonia or bronchiolitis, which includes additional symptoms of fever, severe cough, wheezing, and rapid and difficult breathing.

 Even though RSV is common, it becomes extremely dangerous in children with these factors: